Please visit our website for more information on this topic.

 type

-, but rather the battery's
+of battery, but rather the battery's

 charging cycle, and is an important term to know when looking for a sump pump battery.